DenisaPG-11/SMA21-LAB/README.md

 Task : • Based on the Smart Wallet application from last week, implement the functionality to also create, update and delete payments from your MainActivity.

+Lab 10: Topics of discussion
+• Offline persistence of data
+• Firebase offline capabilities
+• Determining a user's online presence

+Task : Based on the Smart Wallet application from last week, implement the functionality to make a local backup of the list of payments your receive from Firebase.
+Consequently, the app should run without internet (at least in read-mode).